Create a Website Account - Manage notification subscriptions, save form progress and more.

 We are located at the Community-Senior Center at 117 East Central Street.
 For more specific directions, please call us at 508-647-6540.

 We are open Monday through Wednesday between 8:00 am - 5:00 pm, Thursday from 8:00 am - 7:00 pm and Friday from 8:00 am - 2:30 pm.
-We are closed all major holidays.
+We are closed on all major holidays.
 If the Natick Schools are closed due to inclement weather, all programs are canceled, but staff may be in the building.
-Please call the Center at 508-647-6540 fi you have questions.
+Please call the Center at 508-647-6540 if you have questions.

 Certified volunteer counselors from Serving Health Information Needs of the Everyone (SHINE) provide information, counseling, and other assistance on health insurance options for seniors citizens and other Medicare beneficiaries several days a week.
 Prescheduled appointments are necessary.
 Please call 508-647-6540 to schedule your private and confidential appointment with a SHINE counselor.